SoenkeD/sc/docs/features.md

 This may be useful to apply template changes.

 ## path
-Executing `sc path --name myctl --route route.json` will generate a visualization of the path taken through the state machine.
+Executing `sc path --name myctl --route route.json --out-dir src/controller/integration` will generate a visualization of the path taken through the state machine.
 It create / overwrites a file named `myctl.route.plantuml` in your current directory.